nodejs/node-addon-api/doc/async_context.md

 Napi::AsyncContext::operator napi_async_context() const;
 ```

-Returns the N-API `napi_async_context` wrapped by the `Napi::AsyncContext`
+Returns the Node-API `napi_async_context` wrapped by the `Napi::AsyncContext`
 object.
-This can be used to mix usage of the C N-API and node-addon-api.
+This can be used to mix usage of the C Node-API and node-addon-api.

 ## Example